BrysonKagy/BrysonKagy.github.io/research.md

 ### Workshops
 ICERM semester program- “Theory, Methods, and Applications of Quantitative Phylogenomics”, Fall 2024

+University of Hawaii Algebraic Methods in Phylogenetics Workshop, Summer 2024

+AMS MRC on Algebraic Combinatorics- Summer 2024

 IMSI Long Program- Algebraic Statistics and Our Changing World.
 Chicago,  Fall 2023

 Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization.
 (BIRS) Kelowna, Canada, Summer 2022

 ### Presentations
+2024 International Symposium on Symbolic and Algebraic Computation, Poster: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"

 2024 Graduate Student Meeting in Applied Algebra and Combinatorics, Poster: "A Description of the Polyhedral Geometry of Equidistant Phylogenetic Networks"